 If you want to remain secure and anonymous at all costs, it is imperative to use a VPN.
 Below is the in-depth analysis of the best VPNs for Ubuntu OS:

 The UI and UX are simply amazing and geared for layman users of Ubuntu.
-For connectivity, users have access to 3000+ servers in more than 94+ worldwide.
 You can even get an ExpressVPN free trial for testing the product or avail their 30-day refund policy.

 ExpressVPN doesn’t log the customer data and all of its servers run on RAM disks (volatile memory) so your data cannot be logged or tracked.
 Moreover, ExpressVPN has a strict no-logs policy that has been audited by PwC.

 The only catch; ExpressVPN’s price tag.
-A 15-month plan will cost you $6.67/mo (Black Friday Deal: Grab 3 Free Months + 49% OFF 12-Month Plan), with a 30-day money-back guarantee and a free trial offer, but considering the VPNs reliability and unblocking capabilities, the price is justified.
+A 12-month plan will cost you US$ 6.67 /mo (Black Friday Deal: Grab 3 Free Months + 49% OFF 12-Month Plan), with a 30-day money-back guarantee and a free trial offer, but considering the VPNs reliability and unblocking capabilities, the price is justified.
 You have the option to cancel ExpressVPN’s subscription anytime.

 You can also use the provider to bypass geo-restrictions and content limitations on streaming platforms, making it the best VPN for multiple devices, such as: